KristaOke/sasap-test/README.md

 # sasap-test
-From SASAP short course to practice.
+From SASAP short course to practice using github.com.